MicrosoftDocs/win32/desktop-src/storage/hwstordpcroutine.md

 ## Examples

-To define an **HwStorDpcRoutine** callback function, you must first provide a function declaration that identifies the type of callback function you’re defining.
+To define an **HwStorDpcRoutine** callback function, you must first provide a function declaration that identifies the type of callback function you re defining.
 Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps [Code Analysis for Drivers](https://msdn.microsoft.com/library/windows/hardware/hh454182), [Static Driver Verifier](https://msdn.microsoft.com/library/windows/hardware/ff552808) (SDV), and other verification tools find errors, and it’s a requirement for writing drivers for the Windows operating system.
+Declaring a function using the callback function types helps [Code Analysis for Drivers](https://msdn.microsoft.com/library/windows/hardware/hh454182), [Static Driver Verifier](https://msdn.microsoft.com/library/windows/hardware/ff552808) (SDV), and other verification tools find errors, and it s a requirement for writing drivers for the Windows operating system.

 For example, to define a **HwStorDpcRoutine** callback routine that is named *MyHwDpcRoutine*, use the **HW\_DPC\_ROUTINE** type as shown in this code example: